Students select coursework in consultation with their faculty advisor; this allows students to tailor their degree to specific interests and needs.

 To graduate with an Ph.D. in Computer Science, students must meet the following requirements:

-Earn A's and B's in all core courses, 3.5 cumulative grade point average in core classes
+Earn A's and B's in all core courses, 3.5 cumulative grade point average in core courses

 3.33 cumulative grade point average overall in all coursework

-Enroll in CSC 695A and attend 10 colloquia
+Enroll in CSC 695A (1 unit) and attend 10 department colloquia

 Take CSC 695C (3 units) four times in first six semesters and receive at least a P grade

-Complete and pass the Qualifying Exam and Comprehensive Exam
+Complete and pass the 5th Semester Portfolio (Qualifying Exam) and Comprehensive Exam

-36 units of coursework in the area of the major subject (36 units includes required 12 units of 695C), 9-12 units in the minor subject
+Complete 36 units of coursework in the area of the major subject (36 units includes required 12 units of 695C) and 9-12 units in the minor subject

 Successfully defend the dissertation